ahmedbelal22271-maker/lecture-studio/README.md

 - 🛑 **Emergency Stop** button — halts transcription safely at the next segment boundary.
 - 🌐 **Current Process indicator** — shows which lecture is actively being transcribed in the GUI.
 - 💤 **Lazy YouTube download** — optionally defer YouTube downloads to run-time rather than queuing time, keeping the queue responsive.
+- 🖥️ **GPU toggle** — enable or disable CUDA GPU acceleration directly from the Settings window.
+Auto-detects your GPU and shows its name.
+Grayed out if no CUDA GPU is available.

 ---